ARRL December 2022 Article

 After returning to Reykjavik we got some sleep and the next day rented a car to ironically drive right back to the area we left from.
 We drove down to Vik, Iceland where I did a late afternoon aftivation at Hjörleifshöfði (TF/SL-216).
 We were lucky as we had the whole summit to ourselves.
 While it was foggy the temperatures were pretty mild.

 I set up my antenna mast on a small pole that was in the ground and started out on 40m calling CQ SOTA de TF/KB1HQS.
 Being an extra licensed operator gave me CEPT privileges to operate in Iceland.
+Being an Extra class license finally paid off, as it allows me to operate as TF/KB1HQS without any additional permits from the Icelandic government thanks to the CEPT rules.
+If you ever decide to travel internationally and operate amateur radio, getting your Extra license is worth it.
+If I was a general license, the same oppourtinity would not apply.

 I made all my contacts on 20 meters after trying 30 and 40 meters.
 This was my first international SOTA activation and first activation to have all DX contacts.